Posts

 The Four Phases of a Data Science Project

-Imagine this: You’re pitching an idea for an interesting data science problem that you can solve for your client.
-The client is sold on the idea and wants to immediately know how fast you can get it done, and more importantly, what the project milestones will look like.
+Imagine this: you’re pitching an idea for an interesting data science problem that you can solve for your client.
+The client is sold on the idea and wants to immediately know how fast you can get it done, and more importantly, what the project milestones are.

 Memory Usage of Pandas Categoricals